warncke/immutable-app/README.md

     app.config({ ... })

-The config method is to set both global and module configuration variables.
+The config method is used to set both global and module configuration variables.

 Each `immutableApp` is a module and an Immutable App can consist of one or more modules with each module able to define its own directories, models,